-This Narrative is brought to you for free and open access by the Academic Resource Center at Digital Commons @ Loyola Marymount University and Loyola Law School.
-It has been accepted for inclusion in First To Go Program by an authorized administrator of Digital Commons@Loyola Marymount University and Loyola Law School.
+This Creative Nonfiction is brought to you for free and open access by the Academic Resource Center at Digital Commons @ Loyola Marymount University and Loyola Law School.
+It has been accepted for inclusion in First-Gen Voices: Creative and Critical Narratives on the First-Generation College Experience by an authorized administrator of Digital Commons@Loyola Marymount University and Loyola Law School.
 For more information, please contact digitalcommons@lmu.edu.